AddChew/georgia-tech-notes/CS-6200/P4/L3/README.md

 ### Consistency Management

-DSM similar to shared memory in symmetric multiprocessing (SMP)
+DSM similar to shared memory in shared memory processor (SMP)

 In SMP
 - write-invalidate: each time write to cache in one process, invalidate cache in other processes